Next start of the Career Mentoring Program for Female Postdocs in Winter Term 2023

 - 4-6 individual meetings (duration of 1–1.5 hours) desirably in-person, or virtual are suggested for a succesful mentoring relationship

-- 3 workshops, networking events, group supervision, self-organized workshops and peer councelling events
+- 3 workshops, networking events, self-organized workshops and peer councelling events

 Mentees and Mentors: